MLP193/My-Websol/README.md

                                   ## Index.html
 ## Paxton_Markus_MIS577
 MIS577 Keller Online
-The purpose of this site is to showcase custom recipes.
+The purpose of this site is to showcase tasty foods from all orgins.

 ### May 2018
 This site currently cnsists of this index page and the following Milestone 1 features: